Car Insurance Excess Q&A

 How does the excess amount affect the premium I pay?

 The excess is the amount you contribute towards a claim, therefore, if you are willing to contribute more at the time of a claim (higher excess) you will have a lower premium during the policy period.
 A lower excess would mean you would pay a higher premium.
+But remember, while your premiums will be cheaper now, you will have to pay more if you ever have to claim.

 Can I change my car insurance excess?